 Constructing a Floof Worthy of Doom

-Constructing a Floof Worthy of Doom Doesn’t look like much now, does it?
+Doesn't look like much now, does it?
 This is the beginning of the Great Floofening!
-This is 8 yards of very light-weight pale pink-peach silk taffeta that is cut into panels and hung up to keep it safe from my cat Minimew....
+This is 8 yards of very light-weight pale pink-peach silk taffeta that is cut into panels and hung up to keep it safe from my cat Minimew.
+The joining of the inner layer panels was...

 1490’s Under Gown

-1490’s Under Gown After completing two mock-ups to perfect the fit, I began on my actual dress.
-I started with 2 layers of cotton duck stitched together with boning channels for plastic boning–heavy-duty cable ties.
-The straps were just two layers of...
+After completing two mock-ups to perfect the fit, I began on my actual dress.
+I started with 2 layers of cotton duck stitched together with boning channels for plastic boning--heavy-duty cable ties.
+The straps were just two layers of duck quilted together.Once these...

 First Steps

-First Steps The first step I always take is to make the bodice pattern.
+The first step I always take is to make the bodice pattern.
 I do this to make sure I have the exact neckline measurements that I need for the body linen to fit as needed.
-I used a duct tape pattern ( made with Zanetta’s help) and came up with a three...
+I used a duct tape pattern ( made with Zanetta's help) and came up with a three part bodice...